lanl-ansi/Juniper.jl/docs/src/options.md

 ### strong_restart::Bool [true]

 If a child, while running strong branching, is infeasible this holds for the whole node.
 Therefore we can tighten the bounds and rerun the strong branch part.
 (This might occur more then once)
+This option is also used in reliablity branching.

+## Options for reliablity branching

+The implemented version of reliablity branching uses the gain score as in pseudo cost branching and if some branching variables aren't reliable in a sense that strong branching wasn't performed at least `reliablility_branching_threshold` times then strong branching is performed on those.
+Afterwards it will be branched on the variable with the highest gain score.

+### reliablility_branching_perc::Float64 [25]

+Defines the percentage of variables to consider for the strong branching part of reliablity branching.
+If the number of variables is smaller than `2` it is fixed at `2` as strong branching doesn't make sense for one variable.

+### reliablility_branching_threshold::Int64 [5]

+Defines whether strong branching is used to improve the reliability of the gain score.
+If a variable was used less than `reliablility_branching_threshold` times for strong branching then strong branching is performed on some of those candidates.
+The amount of candidates used is calculated by `reliablility_branching_perc`.

+### strong_restart::Bool [true]

+This option is explained in strong branching but is also used for reliability branching.

 ## Options gain computation